-Michael was appointed as the Shadow Secretary of State for Transport on 5 November 2014.
-Before that, Michael was the Shadow Minister for the Cabinet Office, having previously attended Shadow Cabinet as Shadow Minister without Portfolio and Vice-Chair of the Labour Party.
+Michael was previously Shadow Secretary of State for Culture, Media and Sport.
+Before that, he was Shadow Transport Secretary and Shadow Minister for the Cabinet Office, having previously attended Shadow Cabinet as Shadow Minister without Portfolio and Vice-Chair of the Labour Party.